Build a standalone set in Engine DJ.

 Build a gig playlist

 Create a playlist for the gig and pull in candidate tracks from your collection or other playlists.
 Engine DJ v2.0 and later uses a single unified playlist system with no separate crates concept.
+A Smartlist can do the shortlisting for you: rules like BPM in range and key is compatible with gather a harmonic pool, which you then convert to a playlist to order by hand.

 Order for the room

 Arrange tracks into a running order using BPM and energy, so the set builds and breathes the way you want the night to go.
+Drag tracks freely; regular playlists hold whatever order you set, and that order is what you will see on the player's screen.

-Verify transitions
+Verify transitions and finish analysis

 Use the displayed key and your hot cues to confirm neighboring tracks mix in compatible keys and at workable tempos, since you cannot improvise rescue edits without a laptop.
+Let analysis finish on every track before you sync; the job status in the desktop app should show nothing running, or grids and waveforms may be missing on the player.

 Sync to your drive